Boutique hotel: History

-Boutique hotels first began appearing in the 1980s in major cities such as London, New York, and San Francisco.
-There is debate about who started the boutique hotel concept.
-Blakes Hotel in South Kensington, London, designed by Anouska Hempel, and the Bedford by Bill Kimpton in Union Square, San Francisco, both founded in 1981, may have started the trend.
+Boutique hotels first began appearing in the late 1970s and early 1980s in cities such as London, New York, and San Francisco.
+Early properties associated with the movement included Blakes Hotel in South Kensington, London, opened by Anouska Hempel in 1978; the Clarion Bedford Hotel in San Francisco, opened by Bill Kimpton in 1981; and Morgans Hotel in New York City, opened by Ian Schrager and Steve Rubell in 1984.

 The term "boutique hotel" was coined by Steve Rubell, who compared Morgans Hotel to a boutique as opposed to a department store, to which chain hotels were compared.
 The hotelier Ian Schrager and the interior designer Andrée Putman are credited with opening the first boutique hotel, still known as the Morgans Hotel.

 In recent times, boutique hotels have grown in popularity, corresponding with the general public's increased interest in individualized service.
 Many hotel chains have begun to focus on creating subsidiary hotels to establish smaller, boutique-style hotels, or in acquiring previously independent boutique hotels.